 You can receive a free 21-day trial to the annual Food Network Magazine cookbook here, or enter for a chance to win Best Recipes 2014 now.
 To enter: Share your favorite Food Network Magazine recipe in the comments (you must include the recipe URL).
 We’re giving 10 lucky, randomly selected winners each a copy of the book.

 Food Network Magazine wants to know which side you’re on.
 Vote in the poll below and tell FN Dish whether you prefer chocolate or vanilla ice cream.

 Bacon is much easier to chop when it’s cold.
 Keep a stash in the freezer for weeknight meals — separate from the strips you use for breakfast — then just slice and dice straight from the freezer.
 If you need to separate the strips, microwave on defrost just until you can pull them apart.

 Good news for steak lovers: There are 16 cuts that contain fewer than 10 grams of fat per serving.
 Some of our favorites are top round, blade and flank because you don’t have to marinate them if you’re short on time.
 The key to keeping lean steak tender: Cook it to medium-rare and thinly slice it against the grain.

 (Photograph by Justin Walker)

 Each month, thousands of Food Network Magazine readers submit clever names for the back page’s Name This Dish contest.
-Previous dishes include coconut fried chicken (winning name: “Hawaii Fried-O“), a stacked salad (“Produce Stand“) and a steak sandwich (“Kraut Pleaser“).
-In the November 2013 issue, we asked readers to dream up names for these savory muffins (pictured above).
+Previous dishes include a stacked salad (“Produce Stand“), a steak sandwich (“Kraut Pleaser“) and savory muffins (“Thyme Savors“).
+In the December 2013 issue, we asked readers to dream up names for this Santa ice cream treat (pictured above).
 Some of our favorites were: